alexdevero/alex-devero-blog/__drafts__/draft--set-and-weaksets-in-javascript.md

 // Set {}
 ```

-## Checking for existing values in Sets
+## Checking for existing values in sets

 The `has()` method is probably the simplest way to test if set contains a specific value.
 This method accepts a single parameter, value you want to search for.
 If the value exists, `has()` will return `true`.
 Otherwise, it will return `false`.